 Certain statements included in this report and in oral statements made from time to time by management of the Company that are not statements of historical fact are forward-looking statements.
 In this report, forward-looking statements are included primarily in the sections entitled "Business and Properties," "Legal Proceedings," and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The words "expect," "believe," "anticipate," "project," "plan," "estimate," "predict" and similar expressions often identify forward-looking statements.
 All such statements are subject to certain risks and uncertainties that could cause actual results and outcomes to differ materially from the results and outcomes predicted in the statements and investors are cautioned not to place undue reliance upon them.
-Important factors that may cause our actual results to differ materially from expectations or projections include those described under the heading "Cautionary Statement" in Item 1A.
-Risk Factors.
-Forward looking statements are subject or revise such statements to reflect new circumstances or unanticipated events or circumstances.
+Important factors that may cause our actual results to differ materially from expectations or projections include those described in the section titled Risk Factors.
+Forward-looking statements speak only as to the date of this report, and we undertake no obligation to update or revise such statements to reflect new circumstances or unanticipated events or circumstances.